Local Regulations

 Environmental Requirements

-- Hazardous Waste Handling: Follow strict protocols for the handling and disposal of hazardous materials, such as chemicals and batteries.
+- Hazardous Waste Handling: Follow state regulations for the proper handling and disposal of hazardous materials, such as electronics or chemicals.

 Required Documentation

-- Proof of Insurance: Document showing that you have liability insurance to protect against damages.
+- Insurance Certificate: Proof of liability insurance to protect against potential claims.

 Inspection Process

-- Pre-Inspection Preparation: Gather necessary documentation including permits and proof of insurance.
+- Pre-Inspection Preparation: Gather all required documentation, including permits and insurance certificates.